Compare quotes with us

 Motorcycle insurance, like car insurance, comes in three tiers:

-- Third party, fire, and theft: this includes everything in third party, plus cover for if your bike is stolen, or destroyed/damaged by fire
+- Third party, fire, and theft, which includes everything in third party, plus cover when your bike is stolen, or damaged by fire

-- Fully comprehensive: this includes all of the above, as well as accidental damage, vandalism, repairs.
+- Fully comprehensive: Fully comprehensive motorcycle insurance includes all of the above, as well as accidental damage, vandalism and repairs.
 It may also cover if you lose accessories such as a camera, sat-nav or luggage.
 However this can vary by insurer, so it’s best to read policy documents before taking insurance out.